City of Utrecht Registering from abroad

 - You need to register, if you reside in the Netherlands for at least 4 months within a period of half a year.

 Make an appointment for your registration within 5 days after the arrival and choose ‘verhuizen vanuit het buitenland'.
 Indicate for how many people you make the appointment.

 When you go to your appointment, bring the following documents:

-- A valid document of identitiy (passport or ID-cart) of every person to be registrated.
+- A valid document of identity (passport or ID-card) of every person to be registrated.